delingren/homeautomation/garage_door_opener/README.md

 The way my garage door operates, while the door is being opened or closed, two things can happen.

-* A human presses the wall mount button or a remote and stops the door.
+* A human presses the wall mount switch or a remote and stops the door.
 * The door hits an obstacle and reverses its direction (only applicable to closing).

 Therefore, we need to set a timeout after transitioning to OPENING or CLOSING states.
 After the timeout, we should transition to STOPPED state.
 Every time we transition to OPENING or CLOSING state, we start a timer.
 When the timer runs out, a timeout event is triggered.
 When we transition to OPEN, CLOSED, or STOPPED state, the timer stops.